chickchetwynd/portfolio/football/football_across_the_ages.md

 In this project, my goal is to use this dataset to demonstrate some basic SQL skills by addressing the following:

-* Conduct some basic exploratory analaysis of the data and vizualise the reults.
+* Conduct some basic exploratory analaysis of the data and vizualize the reults.
 * What parts of the world are most succesful at football?
 * Are teams more succesful when they play at home compared to when they play an away game?